Travel policy can be complicated – here’s how you can lower your business travel expenses

-It goes without saying that we all want to save as much money as we can on business travel, right?
+It goes without saying that we all want to save as much money as we can on business travel.
 For lots of companies implementing a travel policy is the easiest way to keep costs within your budget.
-The problem is, very rigid travel policies can cause more problems than they help to solve!
+The problem is that very rigid travel policies can cause more problems than they solve.

-For example, whilst you might not want your employees to book anytime returns, it might be the case that they’ll need to if a last minute, urgent meeting comes up.
-In that case your booker would either need to book out of policy, or you would need to have a policy that can be flexible with these instances.
-But for every exceptional case, there are probably going to be lots of other (more common!) cases where staff book expensive anytime returns on rail travel when they don’t need to.
+For example, whilst you might not want your employees to book anytime returns, the reality is they might need to if a last-minute, urgent meeting comes up.
+In that case your booker would either require some flexibility or need to book out of policy.
+But for every exceptional case, there are probably going to be lots of other (more common!) cases where staff book expensive anytime returns on rail travel unnecessarily.

-Changing travel policy can be a lengthy process.
-It’s often the case that it’ll need to be agreed by lots of different stakeholders and might end up being too limiting for your travellers.
+Changing business travel policy can be a lengthy process.
+It’s often the case that it’ll need to be agreed by lots of different stakeholders.
+As a result, it might end up being too limiting for your travellers.
 But there is another way…

-Behavioural nudges!
-Behavioural nudges are simple reminders that pop up on your travel booking platform while your travellers are in the process of booking.
+Behavioural nudges are similar to push notifications.
+Simple reminders that pop-up on your travel booking platform while your travellers are in the process of booking.
 These nudges can be targeted at certain pages to remind your bookers of top tips to save money.

-We’ve built these nudges into Click Travel’s platform, so that you’ll no longer need to rely on internal communications within your business to gently remind bookers to make cost conscious decisions.
+We’ve built behavioural nudges into Click Travel’s platform, so that you’ll no longer need to rely on internal communications within your business to gently remind bookers to make cost conscious decisions.

-Does your company have an office in Dublin and bookers regularly fly there from Heathrow?
-If you have common routes like this then you can remind your bookers of the most cost effective airline.
-Your booker will have the freedom to choose their own airline or route if they want to, but this subtle nudge will help to remind them of your preferences.
+Some airlines will offer particularly affordable tickets for your frequently used routes.
+For example, does your company have an office in Dublin and bookers regularly fly there from Heathrow?
+If you have common routes like this then you can remind your bookers of the most cost-effective airline.
+Your booker will have the freedom to choose their own airline, but this subtle nudge will help to remind them of your preferences.